pontuslaestadius/carpet/README.md

 Elaine Qvarnström

 ## Introduction
 An self driving university car project based on the cloun library.
-The software is able to utitlize the OpenDaVinci library to follow a lane and perform Vehicle to Vehicle communication.
+The software is able to utitlize the OpenDaVinci library to follow a lane and perform Vehicle to Vehicle communication as well as platooning.

 ## Github Layout
 The development branch serves as a place where tested code is integrated and collected in-between releases, while the master branch will serve as a place for the latest release/stable version.
 Development of features is separated into branches with appropriate naming.
-Test-cases will be put on a separate branch to separate tests and deployment code.
+Test-cases will put within a separate folder to separate tests from deployment code.

+When merging to master a release will be created to provide tracability.

 Following these [guidelines](http://nvie.com/posts/a-successful-git-branching-model/)